-This section provides reference to the data tiles returned by Venue Maps API.
+This section provides reference information about the map tiles that are returned by Venue Maps API.

 A Tile is a square with side length 256 pixels.